 The Second Step

 From an SEO perspective, the next step is to create the website, BUT before you take any action here, it is really better if you carefully consider what message you want to ‘put across’ to your potential customers.
-This should include how you can help them with any issues or problems they have, and how you can help them.
-Answering questions can also help you get that very special ‘Position Zero’ placement on Google, but more about that later.
+This should include how you can help them with any issues or problems they have.
+Answering questions can also help you get that very special ‘Position Zero’ placement on Google.

 You also have to decide what makes your business special, what your Unique Selling Points (USP) are.
 These need to be woven into your website’s message.